hackergrrl/pull-routing/README.md

 # pull-router

-> A through pull-stream that multiplexes to several sinks based on router rules.
+> A special pull-stream sink that multiplexes to several sinks based on router
+> rules.

 ## Usage